-Crack in the main spar upper cap - What causes it and remedy and avoidance.
+Crack in the main spar upper cap - What causes it and how to avoid.

 It happened not only once that the main spar cap shows a crack in the outer end area.